-Whether it is a clinical placement or an exchange semester at ZHAW, we support your project.
+Be it is a clinical placement or an exchange semester at ZHAW, we will help you get ahead.

-Incoming students are very welcome at the School of Health Professions.
-You can do a clinical placement in German-speaking Switzerland, at ZHAW itself or attend courses within the School of Health Professions as part of an exchange semester.
+Incoming students are very welcome at the School of Health Sciences.
+You can do a clinical placement in German-speaking Switzerland or at ZHAW itself.
+You can also attend courses at the School of Health Sciences as part of an exchange semester.

-The School of Health Professions at ZHAW supports students at its partner universities in the search for clinical placements in German-speaking Switzerland within a quota limit.
+The School of Health Sciences at ZHAW supports students from its partner universities in their search for clinical placements in German-speaking Switzerland within the limits of the quotas set.
 If the incoming student’s university has signed an agreement with ZHAW for the Swiss European Mobility Programme (SEMP), contact between the universities is established through the corresponding coordinator.

-Requests for clinical placements outside of these partner contracts cannot be accepted.
+Requests for clinical placements outside of these partnership agreements cannot be accepted.

-Students with a foreign higher education entry qualification and with sufficient knowledge of German are welcome at the School of Health Professions!
-Would you like to stay for the entire study programme or only one semester?
+Students with a foreign higher education entry qualification and with sufficient knowledge of German are welcome at the School of Health Sciences – be it for one semester or for the entire study programme.

-The School of Health Professions gives priority to students from partner universities.
-The responsible person for outgoing students at the partner university establishes contact with ZHAW.
-Students from universities without a partner contract with ZHAW are also welcome and free to inquire about the admission procedure.
+The School of Health Sciences gives priority to students from partner universities.
+At the partner university, the contact person for outgoing students will contact ZHAW.
+Students from universities without a partnership agreement with ZHAW are also welcome and free to inquire about the admission procedure.

-International students can enrol for the full study programme at the School of Health Professions at ZHAW.
+International students can enrol for the full study programme at the School of Health Sciences at ZHAW.
 The formal registration procedure is the same as for all other students, meaning that the deadlines for registration must be respected and candidates have to successfully complete the aptitude test as well as a personal interview.
 Sound German language skills of at least level C1 are essential.
-The programme secretaries for the various degree programmes are happy to offer advice on the recognition of foreign diplomas.
-You can find details and contact information on the individual courses offered under the heading “Studying for a degree”.
+The programme administration office for the degree programme you are interested in will be happy to offer advice on the recognition of foreign diplomas.
+You can find details and contact information on the individual programmes offered under the heading “Studying for a degree”.

-At the School of Health Professions we invite international students to take part in regularly organised, short-term programmes such as the Winter School, various Summer Schools, the mobility week in occupational therapy or the European Nursing Module (ENM).
-For more information on these international activities at the School of Health Professions go to “Internationalisation at Home”.
+The School of Health Sciences regularly offers short programs, which international students are welcome to attend.
+They include the Winter School, various Summer Schools, a so-called mobility week in occupational therapy, and the European Nursing Module (ENM).
+For more information on these international activities at the School of Health Sciences, go to “Internationalisation at Home”.